sercankulcu/sercankulcu.github.io/_memory/2012-06-28-the-blisters.md

 ## Around The Blisters

 Looking back, I trust the ordinary detail more than the tidy conclusion.
 The scene keeps one clear fragment and lets the rest stay blurred.

-The scene keeps one clear fragment and lets the rest stay blurred.
 The memory does not ask to be important; it only asks not to be erased.